dqops/dqo/README.md

 Alternatively, if you are connecting to a production instance of DQOps that has authentication enabled, you have to open the user's profile screen in DQOps and generate your DQOps API Key.
-Then take the key and use it as the token, when creating an `AuthenticatedClient` instead.
+Then take the key and use it as the token when creating an `AuthenticatedClient` instead.

 ```python
 from dqops import client